DORAEMON: Decentralized Ontology-aware Reliable Agent with Enhanced Memory Oriented Navigation: Introduction

 \section{Introduction}

 Adaptive navigation in complex and unseen environments \cite{DBLP:journals/corr/abs-2006-13171} is a key capability for household service robots.
 This task requires robots to move from a random starting point to the location of a target object without any prior knowledge of the environment.
-For humans, navigation appears almost trivial thanks to spatial cognitive abilities honed through evolution.
-For robots, however, navigation remains a highly challenging problem: it demands not only low-level path planning to avoid obstacles and reach the destination, but also high-level scene understanding to interpret and make sense of the surrounding environment.
+For humans, navigation appears almost trivial, however,navigation remains a highly challenging problem for robots: it demands not only low-level path planning to avoid obstacles and reach the destination, but also high-level scene understanding to interpret and make sense of the surrounding environment.

-Most existing navigation methods rely on the construction of prior maps\cite{cadena2016past} or require extensive scene-specific data for task-oriented pre-training\cite{szot2021habitat}.
-However, in entirely unfamiliar environments, building maps in advance can be time-consuming and labor-intensive, and the scarcity of scene data further limits the practicality of these approaches.
-Recently, some works \cite{goetting2024end,shah2023lm} have begun to explore zero-training and zero-shot navigation strategies based on vision-language models (VLMs).
-Relying on textual descriptions of the current task, image inputs, and previously observed historical information, these approaches achieve navigation without dependence on environment- or task-specific data, gradually shedding the reliance on scene priors.
+Most existing navigation methods rely on the construction of prior maps\cite{cadena2017past} or require extensive scene-specific data for task-oriented pre-training\cite{szot2021habitat}.
+Recently, some works\cite{yin2024sg,zhong2024topv,wu2024voronav} have begun to explore zero-training and zero-shot navigation strategies, relying on textual descriptions of the current task, image inputs, and previously observed historical information, these approaches achieve navigation without dependence on environment or task-specific data, gradually shedding the reliance on scene priors.

+Although zero-shot and zero-training navigation methods offer a novel perspective, they still face numerous challenges in practical applications.
+On the one hand, most current navigation methods are non-end-to-end, where the agent's spatial actions is mapped to a discrete set.
+These discrete actions result in paths that are neither smooth nor efficient.
+To align with a target, the agent may require multiple small-angle rotations.
+On the other hand, the primary bottleneck for current Vision-Language Models (VLMs) in long-range navigation is their inadequate memory mechanisms.
+Their reliance on discrete observational inputs prevents a cohesive understanding of spatiotemporal continuity.
+More critically, the prevalent approaches\cite{ramakrishnan2024does,nasiriany2024pivot} of storing history as an unstructured log within a single-step decision paradigm fundamentally compromises their ability to perform effective long-term path planning.